dmorrison/loop-development-kit-node/readme.md

 ### Commands

-We've made the following commands available to you:
+If the Node LDK package is installed globally (`npm i -g @oliveai/ldk`), the following commands are available:

 ```shell
 ldk build # Builds your project.
 Expects that you have index.js as your entry point, plugin.json, storage.json files.